Healthdirect Free Australian health advice you can count on.

 What is seborrhoeic dermatitis?

-Seborrhoeic dermatitis (also spelled seborrheic dermatitis) is a form of skin inflammation that usually occurs on the scalp, face or torso, in or around areas that naturally produce an oily substance known as sebum.
+Seborrhoeic dermatitis (also spelled seborrhoeic dermatitis) is a form of skin inflammation.
+It usually occurs on the scalp, face or torso (body), on or around areas that naturally produce an oily substance known as sebum.

-Seborrhoeic dermatitis is also called seborrhoeic eczema, and can lead to dandruff.
-If it happens in infants, it causes cradle cap.
+Seborrhoeic dermatitis is also called seborrhoeic eczema and can lead to dandruff.
+If it happens on the scalp (skin on the head) of infants, it is called cradle cap.

 What causes seborrhoeic dermatitis?